Afshin-A/Obsidian/CS/Cores vs Threads.md

 # Atomic Operations
 >**Atomic operations** are a sequence of operations that are executed as a single, indivisible unit, meaning they are either completed fully or not at all, with no intermediate state visible to other processes or threads.
-They are crucial for preventing *data races* in multi-threaded environments by ensuring that shared data is accessed and updated predictably, even when multiple threads try to access it simultaneously.
+They are crucial for preventing *[[Data Race Vs. Race Condition|data races]]* in multi-threaded environments by ensuring that shared data is accessed and updated predictably, even when multiple threads try to access it simultaneously.

 Modern CPUs provide specialized, atomic instructions.
 An example is `COMPARE_AND_SWAP`